Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Ultrafast Experiment

-As the inset of Fig.~\ref{uqmf1}(c) makes clear, the 1 ps pulse creates dynamical oscillations that persist for tens of ps.
-We observe coherently excited phonons close to the peak of the pump spectrum [Fig.~\ref{uqmf3}(a)], primarily two of the $E$-symmetric modes measured by IR spectroscopy \cite{Homes09}, centered at $\omega_a = 3.80$ and $\omega_b = 4.60$ THz.
+Returning to our experimental observations, in the frequency domain we find coherently excited phonons close to the peak of the pump spectrum [Fig.~\ref{uqmf3}(a)], primarily two of the $E$-symmetric modes measured by IR spectroscopy \cite{Homes09}, centered at $\omega_a = 3.80$ and $\omega_b = 4.60$ THz.
 As noted above, these phonon frequencies lie far above the primary features in the magnetic spectrum.
 Nonetheless, we observe a striking response precisely at $\omega_{\rm TBS} = 0.87$ THz [Fig.~\ref{uqmf3}(b)], even though the spectral content of the pump is negligible in this frequency range.
 In the same way, the feature centered at 11.6 THz lies much higher than the spectral content of the pump, and the appearance of this Raman-active $B_1$ phonon mode in the measured response indicates that nonlinear phonon mixing is allowing sum-frequency excitation processes.
-In fact this feature constitutes one of the clearest examples of a sum-frequency phonon excitation yet observed, and thus we analyze it in detail in Sec.~S3 of the SM \cite{sm}, but from the standpoint of magnetophononics it serves only as an indicator of the mechanism for the phenomena we investigate.
+In fact this feature constitutes one of the clearest examples of a sum-frequency phonon excitation yet observed, and thus we analyze it in detail in App.~C, but from the standpoint of magnetophononics it serves only as an indicator of the mechanism for the phenomena we investigate.